Chocolate striped cookies are easy to assemble and bake! The black and white contrast makes this a unique and fun shortbread cookie recipe.

 I try to keep the complicated baking to a minimum around here.
 I am a big fan of simplicity – Bundt cakes, drop cookies, brownies.
 However, once in a while I’m overcome with the need to make something a little bit more involved than my usual escapades.

-These cookies are an excellent example.
+These black and white striped cookies are an excellent example.
 I was flipping through Cooking Light when I saw them.
 Something about to them called out to me and practically begged me to make them.
 So, I added them to my “to-do” stack but kept passing over them in favor of something simpler.

 Any chocolate and vanilla fan would certainly like these.
 And, of course, they would be quite impressive on a cookie tray or wrapped up as a gift.